marcusgia2505/classEx_doc/docs/Elements.rst

 Conditional text
 -----------------

-So far we have only tackled how to read the PHP variables and display them in the text field (e.g. $variable;), but sometimes we would like to display conditional text.
-For example we might have a variable that tells whether a participant is buyer or seller.
+So far, we have only tackled how to read the PHP variables and display them in the text field (e.g. $variable;), but sometimes we would like to display conditional text.
+For example, we might have a variable that tells whether a participant is a buyer or seller.
 We can achieve this task by a program element where you define:

 .. code:: php